 In International Broker (see question 4) the court awarded the plaintiff both actual loss and loss of profit.
 The former was calculated as the total costs borne by the plaintiff in gathering the evidence of the infringement and participating as complainant in the Authority's investigation.
-As to the loss of profit, the court established that it was equal to 40 per cent of the plaintiff's turnover in the 12 months prior to the implementation of the anti-competitive agreement by the defendants.
+The court established that the loss of profit was equal to 40 per cent of the plaintiff's turnover in the 12 months prior to the implementation of the anti-competitive agreement by the defendants.

-What other forms of remedy are available?
+29 What other forms of remedy are available?

 As noted, a plaintiff may obtain interim remedies, including temporary injunctions and any other remedy that the court may deem appropriate in order to preserve the plaintiff's rights until a final judgment is issued.
-Civil courts have no power permanently to enjoin antitrust infringements in their final judgments.
+Civil courts have no power to permanently enjoin antitrust infringements in their final judgments.